Why the Nigerian music industry needs to lose more Grammys [Pulse Editor's Opinion]

-Nigerian artists and fans must understand that while it hurts to lose awards, throwing tantrums on social media or embarking on an embarrassing rant as we saw with does the industry no good.
+Nigerian artists and fans must understand that while it hurts to lose awards, throwing tantrums on social media or embarking on an embarrassing rant does the industry no good.

-Nigerian artists must be prepared to raise their quality and continue to compete for the eligible categories in the spirit of growing the nominations list which will invariably lead to more losses.
+Nigerian artists must be prepared to raise their quality and continue to compete to break into more categories in the spirit of growing the nominations list which will invariably lead to more losses.

-The entitlement that we must win every award because Afrobeats songs are far more popular than that of its competitors is an illusion.
-Any reader with a basic understanding of the Grammys knows that popularity doesn't play a significant part and is even sometimes a demerit.
+The entitlement that we must win every award because Afrobeats songs are far more popular than that of the other nominees is an illusion.
+Any reader with a basic understanding of the Grammys knows that popularity doesn't always play a significant part and is even sometimes a detriment.

 So, while it hurts to lose, the Nigerian music industry should be excited at the prospect of more losses.
 Beyonce is the joint most-nominated artist in Grammy history with 88 nominations and also the most awarded with 32 awards.
 She has lost more than half of her total nominations.